ohdamnitsnikki/secret_chef/README.md

   ## What does the app do?
 * As a user just visiting the page you are able to read other users blog posts and comments and also view the amount of likes a post have.
 But as a logged in user you are able to:
-   * Use a form to send your own recipes for aproval to the admin.
+   * Use a form to send your own recipes for approval to the admin.
    * Comment on the posts and by that being able to conversate with other users.
    * Like and unlike posts.